 Step 2: From this point onwards, the string is tokenized and the tokens are copied to each of the resulting expressions.
+Step 3: Do until all tokens have processed resulting array of faulty string expressions.

-(a) If the token is an AND operator (&) in the Boolean expression then it is replaced by the OR (|) operator and vice versa.

-- (b) If the token is an OR operator (/) in the - (c) the AND (&) operator and vice versa.
+(a) If the token is an AND operator (&) in the Boolean expression then it is replaced by the OR (|) operator and vice versa. (b) If the token is an OR operator (/) in the

-Step 4: With this process complete, the program returns the resulting array of faulty string expressions.
+(c) the AND (&) operator and vice versa.
+Step 4: With this process complete, the program returns the